Everyone wrestler wants to score more takedowns, right?

 When it all comes together beautiful moments like this happen…

 Selecting exercises that are going to have the biggest impact on performance is individually specific.
-What I mean by that is, as you look to the various steps above, there may be a certain step that you end up not finishing regularly.
+What I mean is, as you look to the various steps above, there may be a certain step that you struggle with.

 Maybe you’re not quick enough to get in on a deep double leg.

-Maybe you don’t have the strength to pull the legs in after you get in.
+Maybe you don’t have the strength to pull the legs in.

-The first (Workout 1) is for a wrestler who has a lot of strength but doesn’t have the speed to get in on a double leg.
+The first (Workout 1) is for a wrestler who has a lot of strength.
+However, they don’t have the speed to get in on a double leg.

-The second (Workout 2) is for a quick wrestler who gets in on a lot of good shots, but gets sprawled on and isn’t able to finish regularly.
+The second (Workout 2) is for a quick wrestler who gets in on a lot of good shots.
+However, they get sprawled on and are rarely able to finish.

 Superset 1: Box Squat Horizontal Jump 4×3 and Med Ball Slam 4×5